takepayments Review: The Best Payment Solution for UK Businesses?

 When printing a paper receipt, the paper ripped off very easily and cleanly, which again, was not always the case when I tested competitor card machines.

 However, I did have a few minor complaints.
 Issuing a refund was a little confusing.
 While it was easy to find the refund function by selecting the desired transactions in the transaction history, the refund icon is faded out, which makes it seem unavailable.
 In reality, this is simply because it requires a code to be enabled, but this design could make new users think they’re unable to issue refunds.
+It also slows down the overall refund process, which isn’t great for customers.

 Additionally, although I appreciated the takepaymentsplus’s reporting capabilities, accessing a printed summary of daily sales was a lengthy process.
 The device has a “Reports” tab, which seemed like the obvious place to look, but, to print an actual sales summary, we had to go to the “More” tab, and scroll down quite a lot until I found the desired function.
 It’s a minor inconvenience, but I’d prefer it if such a commonly used function were easier to access.